robennals/slowpost/pages/community-standards.md

 ## Groups

 A group reflects a real world community such as a family, school, workplace, or real world friend group.
-Do not attempt to join a group if you are not part of the group's real world equilvalent.
+Do not attempt to join a group if you are not part of the group's real world equivalent.

 ## Reporting Violations